 What to Look for When Searching for a Travel Nurse Company

-Unfortunately this topic isn’t black and white.
+Unfortunately, this topic isn’t black and white.
 Depending on what company you work with, pay packages will be different.
-The main questions you want to ask are – What is my take home pay after (at least) 20% taxes?
+The main questions you want to ask are – What is my take-home pay after (at least) 20% taxes?
 What is my hourly pay?
 What is the hospital cancellation policy?
-If I get cancelled, do I still get my housing and meal stipend?
-This last question is very important because some travel nurse companies don’t pay you your stipend if you get cancelled.
+If I get canceled, do I still get my housing and meal stipend?
+This last question is very important because some travel nurse companies don’t pay you your stipend if you get canceled.
 That means that if the hospital cancels you (calling in sick is different), that your company also won’t pay your living and meals.
 I never agree to a contract like this.
 Let me repeat.
 I never agree to a contract like this and you shouldn’t either.
 If the company won’t budge, I find a new company.

 For more on things that I don’t agree to, my “non-negotiables”, check out this article